 The Futaba Group's goal for between FY2022 and FY2024 is "strengthening earnings capacity and working to increase free cash flow (FCF)."
-By FY2024, we will raise our FCF from 6.0 billion yen to 15.0 billion yen, and our consolidated operating profit ratio (to net sales excluding parts supplied by customers1) from 2.6% to 5.0%.
+By FY2024, we will raise our FCF from 6.0 billion yen to 15.0 billion yen, and our consolidated operating profit ratio (to net sales excluding parts supplied by customers\) from 2.6% to 5.0%.

-target.
+Consolidated operating profit ratio in FY2022 was about 2%, which fell short of the target, but FCF exceeded the target.
 In FY2023, we will further strengthen our earnings capacity in the North America region through measures such as improving production efficiency, to increase FCF and operating profit ratio.
 We will allocate FCF to shareholder returns, repayment of interest-bearing debt, and investment for growth.